romanmurzac/DrivenPath/chapter_10/README.md

-# **Chapter 10:** Dashboard
+# **Chapter 10:** Analytics and Vizualization

 ## Scenario
-For tenth Chapter / Sprint, it is required to connect to streaming data and create a dashboard for *DrivenData* company that will show in real-time the relation between consumed traffic and selected field, person name with highest selected field, selected field against all data index, distribution of selected field, histogram of selected field, and percentage of users age group.
+For the tenth chapter/sprint, it is required to connect to the streaming data and create a dashboard for the *DrivenData* company.
+The dashboard should display in real-time the following metrics: the relationship between consumed traffic and a selected field, the person name with the highest value in the selected field, the selected field compared to all data indices, the distribution of the selected field, a histogram of the selected field, and the percentage of users in each age group.

 ## Assignment
-For current Sprint / Chapter your tasks are:
+For this Sprint / Chapter your tasks include:
-1. **Read** from [Theory](#theory) section about:\
+1. **Read** the following topics in the [Theory](#theory) section:\
     a.
 Dashboard.\
     b.
 Dash.\
     c.
 Elastic Container Registry.\
     d.
 Cloud App Runner.

-2. **Implement** from [Practice](#practice) section for *DataDriven* company:\
+2. **Implement** the steps in the [Practice](#practice) section for *DataDriven* company:\
     a.
 Create Local Dashbord:
     * i.
 Create dashboard.
     * ii.
 Add style to dashboard.